duncpro/Jackal/README.md

     e.printStackTrace();
 }
 ```
-If `transaction.commit()` never executes successfully, then the transaction will automatically
-be rolled back via the try-with-resources block.

 ### Exceptions
 `RelationalDatabaseException` serves as an abstraction over Java's `SQLException` and RDS's `SdkException`.
 All Jackal functions throw `RelationalDatabaseException` but the underlying platform-specific exception